helenpernu/Game/readme.md

 "The Invasion of the Dementors"

-Watch out for all the horrible Dementors, or else they will suck out all the joy and happiness from you!
+Watch out for all the horrible Dementors, or else they will suck out all the joy and happiness from you and you die!

+Catch the golden snitches which will earn you 150 points each.

-Use "W" to jump, "A" to go left and "D" to go right.
+"A" to go left and "D" to go right.

-If you get hit by the Dementors 3 times, you die!
+Note: if you go all the way to the left or to the right, you end up in the opposite direction, so you can run though the platform faster and easier!